winterbird-code/adbb/README.md

 ## TODO:
 In no particular order:
 * add support for more anidb-commands (anime description would be nice...)
-* add more mylist features (set as watched should really be implemented...)
 * make cache invalidation smarter
 * add better/more error checking, right now it will probably crash at most errors it will encounter :)
 * make multiprocess/multithreading-safe